EtiennePerot/makeitsmooth/README.md

 * All your video files are in Matroska format.
 * There is exactly one **video track**.
 It's OK to have multiple non-video tracks.
+* The aforementioned single video track has constant framerate.
 * There is exactly one **segment** per file.
 This has nothing to do with multiple "chapters"; those are OK too.
 If you have no idea what a segment is, you'll be fine.
 * All your video files are uniquely-named (their converted versions all get shoved in the same output directory).
 * You want H.264 video output.